elahe-dastan/shovel/README.md

 Ticket : Tickets have 1. an optional string prefix and 2. a number except for the special cases Ticket='LINE.
 Ticket prefix tells you who the issuing ticket office and/or embarkation point was.
 Ticket number can be compared for equality that tells you who were sharing a cabin or travelling together, or compared for closeness.
-The ticket = LINE have been assigned to a group of American Line employees for free Embarked
+The ticket = LINE have been assigned to a group of American Line employees for free
+# Pressure time
+I' m now under a lot of pressure so can't write a good readme I hope I can come back
+Embarked: I think there is no order --> one hot encoder Embarked has 3 values 'C', 'Q', 'S'